aarol/hugo-theme-groovy/README.md

 The theme is made to be simple and can be extended easily without unnecessary build steps.

-This theme requires hugo **extended** 0.80 or higher because it needs Hugo's built in sass compilation and Webp encoding.
+This theme requires hugo **extended** 0.114 or higher because it needs Hugo's built in sass compiler and Webp encoder.

 ## Getting started